How to plan successful long drives traveling with an infant

 6. Expect a Few Diaper Blowouts

 We absolutely recommend a car seat liner.
 Many are universal, but you should also be able to find one that fits your specific car seat.
-Car seat liners can be wiped clean and are machine washable, and they prevent anything from soaking into the actual car seat (you’ll use these right through the toilet training stage up to pre-school years).
+Car seat liners can be wiped clean and are machine washable, and they prevent anything from soaking into the actual car seat (you’ll use these right through the toilet training stage up to the pre-school years).

 Baby car travel also dictates the necessity of packing backup clothing, and onesies are extremely convenient.
 We advise packing 2-3 onesies in your travel bag to cover all of your bases – it’ll save you needing to dig them out of suitcases on the side of the road for those emergency diaper changes.

 7. Prepare for Frequent Stops

 Taking baby on the road goes hand-in-hand with stopping.
 Frequently.
 It’s just a fact of life, and if you accept it at the onset of your road trip, this will probably reduce the chances you’ll be cranky about it later.

-Babies simply require extra handling, whether it be an unanticipated nursing or feeding stop, a milk spit up fiasco or the dreaded diaper blowout.
-It’s best to just buck up, pull over, and take care of business.
+Babies simply require extra handling, whether it be an unanticipated nursing or feeding stop, milk-spit-up-fiasco, or the dreaded diaper blowout.
+It’s best just to buck up, pull over, and take care of business.

 It’s also a good idea to bring along your stroller.
 This really is an essential road-tripping item, as you’ll need to stretch your legs as well as transport your baby to and from your hotel room or take in some trails during a rest stop.

 8. For Mom – Take Care of YOU